maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 {{< tweet 1409533060790558725 >}}

-I sometimes open a Slack conversation with someone as if I were about to ask for their help, and whilst preparing my notes for them, I'll solve my issue.
+I liked seeing that as I sometimes open a Slack conversation with someone as if I were about to ask for their help, and whilst preparing my notes for them, I'll solve my issue.

 ## Refactoring